russell-n/theape/arachneape/log_setter.rst

  * By default this module uses the package name with `.log` appended to it as the name of the log-file name.

 .. note:: To make it portable this module uses introspection to get the name of the package.
-This means that it has to be at the top-level of the package so that modules in sub-folders can use it.
+This means that it should be at the top-level of the package so that modules in sub-folders can use it.

 .. uml::